edenau/HKSchool-Exam-Sitting-Arrangement/README.md

 </table>

 ### System Requirements and Benefits
-The Examination Seating Arrangement System (ESAS) aims to provide a convenient way to lay out pre-exam preparation such as time table arrangement, seat allocation etc..
+The Examination Seating Arrangement System (ESAS) aims to provide a convenient way to lay out pre-exam preparation such as timetable arrangement, seat allocation etc..
 The program has the following requirements:
 - Clear interface for users – manager and assistant of examination.
 Clear instructions should be displayed to guide them.
 - Data of students can be imported for executing different tasks.
-- Subject crash comparison (students doing the same combinations of courses) can be calculated and the best solution of time table arrangement with the least crash can be found.
+- Subject crash comparison (students doing the same combinations of courses) can be calculated and the best solution of timetable arrangement with the least crash can be found.
 - Seat numbers should be allocated in order of class and class number for management convenience.
-- General time table and specific slips of admission form for all students can be generated automatically referring to the data imported before and the time table arranged, which retrenches human power.
+- General timetable and specific slips of admission form for all students can be generated automatically referring to the data imported before and the timetable arranged, which retrenches human power.

 It can potentially bring the benefits, for instance
 - Reduce time and workload for calculating subject crash comparison